It's not too late to see Friends in theaters

 Originally published in August and updated with new information.

-Discuss: Friends 25th anniversary continues in theaters tonight.
+Discuss: Last night to see Friends 25th anniversary in theaters.
 Snag a ticket now

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.